Jneyra6/Neyra_Resume/README.md

 - Found records from a raw data set and used star schema in SQL to build a network to find information
 - Applied a DBMS (Database Management System) and CASE (Computer-Aided Software Engineering) tool
 - Transposed large amount of data with accuracy and speed within a months of work

+DS 350: Data Wrangling and Visualization		 Rexburg, Idaho

+C02 Emission Rate Around the World March 2023		March 2023

+- Removed and Replace Headers to accumulate for all for all for all of data
+- Wrangled data in a timeline format from 1990 to 2019 for better visuals
+- Demonstrated relations with levels on income in a country and amount of C02 produced
+- Illustrated relations between different countries over time and amount of C02 produced

 ## Technical Skills

 - SQL